csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## Nov 3
+More and more CSS.
+Going over things like variables, the specific heirerarchy of how the CSS works is pretty neat.
+I was working on a project last year that would have been quite a bit easier if I was a bit more familiar with the specifics of how these sheets worked at a deeper level, instead of trying to do research while solving problems!

 ## Nov 2
 Been a couple of days since I last commented here, but I have been doing a bit of learning every day, although not quite as much as I want to d.
 So far *most* things are a review.
 The `<form>` HTML was a bit weird, and I need to make sure that I check up on the differences between the `.class` selector and the `#id` attribute, but so far most stuff has been a review.